San Antonio Caput Succedaneum Lawyer

 Caput Succedaneum vs. Cephalohematoma

-Meanwhile, a caput succedaneum birth injury is merely just scalp swelling.
+In contrast, a caput succedaneum birth injury is merely just scalp swelling.
 It doesn’t look like a big bruise, like a cephalohematoma generally does.
 Instead, caput succedaneum will look like there’s clear or yellow fluids (serosanguinous fluids) under the scalp.
 This swelling will make many babies look like they have a “conehead.”
 Caput succedaneum very rarely indicates a skull fracture, and it generally resolves over the course of a few days to a week.
 Lastly, caput succedaneum crosses skull suture lines.
 More specifically, the injury crosses the midline of the occipital bone, which is the bone that’s toward the back of the skull.

 How Common is Caput Succedaneum?